isdanryan/MilestoneProject1/README.md

 * This page has a collection of photos of food dishes from the menu and Thailand.
 * The gallery has been made responsive for different devices.

-## **Future Enhancements**

-* I would like to make the mail form fully functional, complete with a database to capture user details.
-* I would also like to make the map pins on the Google Map image more interactive.
-Hovering or clickin on them would bring up the opening times for that location.
-* Looking at some of the code, I would like to swap some of the html & css layout to make more use of the flex css style.
-* I would like to implement some javascript within the gallery page to only load the images just before the fold, to better enhance page speeds for that page.

 ## **Testing Phase**
 ### **During Development Testing**
 During the development process, I continually carried out manual testing in the following ways:-